Jatin0312/P2p-File-Sharing/README.md

  Please feel free to contribute/update this repo in any way you can.

  You can start contributing by changing the UI of software.

+ Newbies can start contributing by making editing readme file.